hpe-storage/python-hpedockerplugin/docs/troubleshooting.md

  ### Dynamic Provisioner Hang

- if you observ any doryd hang in your system, following command need to run to bring back online.
+ if you observe any doryd hang in your system, following command need to run to bring back online.

  ```
  systemctl restart doryd.service